twilson63/permaweb-cookbook/docs/src/guides/smartweave/warp/write-interactions.md

 ## Dry Write

-Dry write is the feature you can use to apply your interaction to the current state in a simulated interaction, the interaction does not run on the permaweb, it runs locally.
-This is an opportunity to verify your interaction will be successful before you apply your interaction.
+`DryWrite` allows you to test and verify an interaction on the current state without actually executing it on the permaweb.
+This feature allows you to simulate the interaction locally and ensure that it will be successful before applying it.

 ```ts
 import { WarpFactory } from 'warp-contracts'